smart8546/CMtest_lib/README.md

 # CMtest_lib
-This is use Powershell7.1 calling C# dll on Cmtest for factory test.
+The Project using Powershell7.1 calling C# dll on Cmtest for factory test.